We love adventures – you might have noticed that!

 But if I really want it, I can find the way by taking small steps forward.

 And if I can do it, you can do it too (whatever it is).

-PS: When we go back to Las Vegas one day, I’m going to jump off the Stratosphere Tower….
+PS: When we return to Las Vegas one day, I will jump off the Stratosphere Tower….
 I know I can do it now…

 Did you like the post?
 Please share it so more people can find it helpful.